 Some packages include some or all meals for the duration of the trip.
 Others do not.
 Pay attention to the number of meals included.
 If it’s not clear, call the company to ask.

 Our packages include meals while you’re on the train but no meals when you are not on the train.
-We offer meal plans that include breakfasts and dinner or only breakfasts or only dinners.
+We offer meal plans that include breakfasts and/or dinners.

 Meal plans are convenient and easy and hotels in Canada’s Rocky Mountains often have more than one restaurant, so you’ll have a choice about where you eat.

-If your package does not include meals, be sure to factor in the cost of food if you want to know the total price of your package.
+If your package does not include meals, be sure to factor in the cost of food if you want to know the total price of your trip.

-Some Canadian Rocky train trips are guided or escorted.
-Others are not.
-An escorted trip features one guide and one, unchanging group that travel together from the beginning to the end of the trip.
+Some Canadian Rocky train trips are escorted.
+An escorted trip features one guide and one, unchanging group of people who travel together from the beginning to the end of the trip.
+If you want that kind of trip, then make sure you call a company that offers that type of tour.
+We can make suggestions.

-An unescorted trip, by contrast, features guides that change from place to place and a group that changes as you move from one part of your trip to the next.
+A guided trip features several guides who change as you go from one place to another and a group of fellow travelers that changes as you move from one part of your trip to the next.

-For example, a guide is waiting at your hotel to look after your luggage and make sure you get on the right bus for the train station on the morning your train departs.
-When you arrive at your hotel after your train trip, another guide is waiting to make sure you have your luggage and room key and are settled into your room.
+A guide, for example, is waiting at your hotel to look after your luggage and make sure you get on the right bus for the train station on the morning your train departs.
+When you arrive at your hotel in the evening, another guide is waiting to make sure you have your luggage and room key and are settled into your room.

-When you take a tour, you will have a different tour guide and you will see some people who were on the train with you or who stayed at the same hotel, but your group will change at each destination as travelers follow their own itineraries.
+When you take a tour, you will have a new tour guide and you’ll see some familiar and some new faces among your fellow travelers as travelers follow their own itineraries.

-If you put together your own package and rent a car of your own, then you will share the train experience with others, but once you’re off the train, you will have the flexibility to do what you want when you want.
+If you put together your own package that includes a rental car, you’ll share the train experience with others, but once you’re off the train, you will have the flexibility to do what you want when you want with whom you want.
+This is what we call a Free trip.

-These three types of travel make it possible for each person, couple or group to have just the kind of trip they prefer.
-We do not offer escorted tours but we do offer semi group and individual tours and will put you in contact with a company that offers escorted tours if that is what’s best for you.
+These three types of travel: escorted, guided and free, make it possible for each person, couple or group to have the experience they prefer.
+We do not offer escorted tours but we do offer both guided and free packages and will put you in contact with a company that offers escorted tours if that is what’s best for you.